pbortnik/data-migration/README.md

 Creator of bts doesn't exist in mongodb, so it is imported as login taken from basic auth or 'mongodb' if doesn't exist.

+## Recommendations before and after migration

+To increase the speed of migration check the [official documentation](https://www.postgresql.org/docs/current/populate.html#POPULATE-COPY-FROM).
+In short, it is a good idea to remove indexes and foreign keys and disable triggers before migration.
+Return everything back after migration.
+Run VACUUM ANALYZE to update db planner.